sfudeus/homematic_exporter/README.md

 ## Build

-For multi-architecture builds (x86, arm), e.g. use `docker buildx build --platform linux/amd64,linux/arm/v7 -t sfudeus/homematic_exporter:latest . --push`
+For multi-architecture builds (x86, arm), e.g. use `docker buildx build --platform linux/amd64,linux/arm/v7 -t sfudeus/homematic_exporter:latest .` or use `build.sh`.

-You can usually find an up-to-date image for amd64 and arm at sfudeus/homematic_exporter:latest in docker hub.
+You can usually find an up-to-date image for amd64 and arm at sfudeus/homematic_exporter:latest in [docker hub](https://hub.docker.com/r/sfudeus/homematic_exporter).
+Additionally, they are tagges with the build date to have a stable reference.